 When you’re financing your car purchase, you’ll likely need to decide between a secured and unsecured loan.
 Each point below compares the main characteristics of the two loan options:

-- A secured loan requires the car to be used as collateral while an unsecured loan requires no such security.
+- Secured vehicle finance requires the car to be used as collateral while an unsecured loan requires no such security.

 - With a secured car loan, the lender can take the car from you if you fail to repay the loan according to the agreement you signed.
 On the other hand, with unsecured loans, the lender can’t automatically claim the car from you, even if you miss payments.